fvanroie/DscDashboard/Docker/README.md

     Now listening on: http://0.0.0.0:80
     Application started.
 Press Ctrl+C to shut down.

-Browse to the http://<ipaddress:port> to test the DSC Dashboard.
+Browse to the URL http://<ipaddress>:8080 of the DSC Dashboard.
 Press Ctrl-C to stop the website and exit the container when done testing.

 ![Dashboard](../docs/images/dashboard.png)